PedestrianDynamics/DL4PuDe/README.md

 </tr>
 </table>

-pushing behavior in this article is defined as an unfair strategy that some pedestrians use to move quickly and enter an event faster.
+Pushing behavior in this article is defined as an unfair strategy that some pedestrians use to move quickly and enter an event faster.
 #### The Architecture of `DL4PuDe`

 `DL4PuDe` mainly relied on the power of EfficientNet-B0-based classifier, RAFT and wheel visualization methods.

 <img src="./files/framework1.png"/>
-Kindly note, we use the [RAFT repository](https://github.com/princeton-vl/RAFT) for optical flow estimation in our project.
+Kindly note that we use the [RAFT repository](https://github.com/princeton-vl/RAFT) for optical flow estimation in our project.

 **Example**
 <table border="0" width="100%" align="center">